jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 another mission.
 Bob refuses, and infuriates Suryadarma by returning to Manila that day.

-**Returning to 16 December 1988  at Jalan Jaksa **Julia tries to convince Cameron that Spoor was fighting corruption, not planning a coup.
+**On 16 December 1988  at Jalan Jaksa **Julia tries to convince Cameron that Spoor was fighting corruption, not planning a coup.

 **Later that day  at Kemang Mansion **Julia is infuriated to be mistaken for a bar girl at a Kemang party.